GoThereGit/EvaHan/README.md

 Once the system has produced the results for the task over the test set, participants have to follow these instructions to complete their submission:

 -   Final submission format:
-    For test sets A, B, and C, corresponding to training sets A, B, and C respectively, submit three corresponding JSON files named "TestA.json", "TestB.json", and "TestC.json" according to the format specified earlier;
-    In addition, you need to submit a descriptive document briefly explaining the training method, the model used, and data information.
-    Finally, package these four files into a folder, named in the format: ID + Team Leader's Name + Competition Mode.
+    Dataset A, B, and C correspond to training sets A, B, and C, respectively.
+Each participating team must submit three corresponding JSON files in the specified format.
+Additionally, each submission must include a documentation file detailing the training methodology, models and data used, competition modality employed, and other relevant information.
+All materials should be packaged into a single ZIP file named: ID_systemID_modality.zip.
+For example: 01_1_closed-and-open.zip indicates Team 1 submitting their first submission using two modalities.

 -   Please submit the annotated test set results via [evahan2026@gmail.com](mailto:evahan2025@gmail.com). before February 9, 2026, 23:59 (UTC+8).